 The human tongue has basic flavor sensors: salt, spicy, sugar, sour, and bitter.
 But texture and aroma make the food flavor complex.
 Like most food, you feel different aromas and textures from cheese to cheese.

-When you smell the cheese, a tiny molecule of the food scent mixed with air and adds more flavor to you.
+When you smell the cheese, a tiny molecule of the food scent is mixed with air and adds more flavor to you.
 If you eat cheese holding your nose, you won’t feel that complexity.
 Chewing the cheese brings pleasure though.

 The Definition Of Cheese

 What is cheese?
 In a word, cheese is a dairy product, high in fat and full of flavor.
 Natural cheese contains milk, salt, and good bacteria.
 It is a great source of protein too.
 You certainly find cheese on the top of burgers, tacos, pizza, subway, sandwiches, pasta, snacks, and so on.

 Cheese has been prepared for over two hundred decades.
 So there are a lot of contradictions about its exact origin.
 It is quite fuzzy exploring the history of cheese.
 The probable story goes that once a man went for peregrination and carried milk in a pouch that was actually a sheep’s stomach.
 In the end, the milk turned into cheese, letting whey.

 Is cheese salty?
 Does cheese taste sweet?
 Or, does cheese taste sour?
 Well, no one justifies cheese in just these categories.
 There are a lot of flavors to describe.
 Actually, its taste depends on your tongue sensors and aroma.
 When your mind combines the tongue and nose information, you will be aware of the flavor.
 Here we talk about how cheese tastes in the mouth.

 There are over hundreds of cheese types around the world.
 Each type has its own flavor and taste.
 Below we explore the taste of four main cheese categories and some of the greatest cheeses in the world.

 Soft Cheese Taste like Pudding